 So many options, but the solution is often simple

 To maximise the flavour and enjoyment of your e-liquids, a little TLC is in order.
-Just like Wine (let’s not forget olive oil), e-liquids require proper handling and a whole lotta love.
+Just like wine, e-liquids require proper handling and a whole lotta love.
 Thankfully though, oak barrels, cellars and years of experience are not necessary.

 See our post on storing concentrated flavours, as they’re equally important, perhaps even more so.

 Whilst the term we all use is incorrect, steeping is essentially a blending and ageing process.
 Nicotine, PG, VG and flavours take time to homogenise, and certain flavours need a good 3 to 4 weeks to fully develop.

 This is especially true when using higher percentages of VG in your mixes.
 (70% or more)

 Allowing for the ingredients to blend and mature is a key factor in providing a satisfying vape.
 As with a homemade soup or stew, it’s always better after a couple of days or so, right?

 However, knowing how long a specific mix needs to steep should be based on your palate, as well as trial and error.

 Homogenising is a more appropriate term, but vapers have adopted the name Steeping.
 And so it is written..